-Horst Huber is the CEO and co-founder of the priint Group.
-A German software company dedicated to printed publishing solutions.
-He has over 25 years experience in digital innovation, print and publishing.
+print Group is a German software company dedicated to printed publishing solutions.
+Horst has over 25 years experience in digital innovation, print and publishing.
 The priint:suite has developed into one of the leading omnichannel publishing platforms for product communication.

 But Horst underlines that pure digital communication is not sufficient for retailers to reach all shoppers.
 A successful retailer should adopt an omnichannel marketing strategy.